-I get asked this question more times than I can count: “What should I write my college essay about?”
-This essay you submit with your college applications is not like anything you have ever written previously, and there are no two college essays that are, or should be, alike.
+We get asked this question more times than we can count: “What should I write my college essay about?”
+This is the college essay you submit with your college applications, and it’s not like anything you have ever written previously.
+No two college essays are alike, nor should they be.
 If they are, then it’s not the right topic and it’s not uniquely about you.
 The essay is where your application comes to life.
 And writing about a broad topic doesn’t necessarily make, or break, the essay.
-It’s all in how you convey your thoughts on your application, where the admissions officer gains insight into who you are.
+It’s all in how you convey your thoughts.
+This is how admissions officers gain insight into who you are.

 Let me first outline what your college essay should not be: